v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Experiments

 \subsection{Further Analysis}

 To conduct a deeper analysis of model results, we further divide our experimental results based on previously annotated humor modalities and background knowledge essential for delivering humor in video, to analyze how different types of humor affect models' explanatory capability.
+We also presented supplementary quantitative results in Appendix~\ref{app:more-results}, such as human preference comparison of humor explanations across four model categories. (see Table~\ref{tab:human_preference}).

-\paragraph{Both audio and visual text help with humor understanding.} As shown in Table~\ref{tab:visual_sound}, MLLMs perform better on videos containing visual text or subtitles than on those without linguistic cues under the Video+Audio setting.
-For example, Gemini-2.5-Flash attains a SentBERT score of 0.532 and a METEOR score of 0.212 for humor explanation with visual text, compared to 0.486 and 0.202 without visual text.
-When sound does not contribute to humor, the advantage of visual text becomes even more pronounced: Gemini-2.5-Flash improves from 0.455 to 0.509 in Explanation SentBERT and from 0.215 to 0.739 in Matching Accuracy with visual text.
-These results indicate that while both audio and visual text help with humor understanding, MLLMs rely more heavily on textual cues, and the presence of \emph{visual text can effectively compensate for the absence of informative sound.}
+\paragraph{Visual text adds value regardless of the audio's comedic contribution.} As shown in Table~\ref{tab:visual_sound}, MLLMs generally perform better on videos containing visual text than on those without linguistic cues in the Video+Audio setting, except for video-SALMONN-2 on the caption matching task when sound contributes to humor.
+For example, Gemini-2.5-Flash achieves SentBERT and METEOR scores of 0.440 and 0.303 for open-ended QA with visual text, compared to 0.396 and 0.257 without it.
+When sound does not contribute to humor, the benefit of visual text remains evident: Gemini-2.5-Flash improves from 0.416 to 0.437 in open-ended QA SentBERT and from 0.569 to 0.715 in matching accuracy with visual text.
+These results indicate that \emph{visual text serves as a useful complementary cue for humor understanding}, particularly when audio signals provide limited informative content.

-\paragraph{Knowledge-based cues facilitate humor understanding.} We identified 357 videos that require contextual background knowledge and evaluated MLLMs under two settings: with and without the explicit provision of such knowledge.
-As shown in Table~\ref{tab:with_background}, MLLMs consistently achieve higher performance when background knowledge is provided.
-For instance, Qwen-2.5-Omni attains a SentBERT score of 0.514 and an Explanation F1 of 0.557 with background knowledge, compared to 0.462 and 0.545 without.
-These findings suggest that while MLLMs implicitly encode certain aspects of cultural context, their \emph{comprehension of humor is significantly enhanced by the explicit provision of background knowledge}, underscoring the central role of linguistic and knowledge-based cues in complex video humor understanding tasks.
+\paragraph{Knowledge-based cues facilitate humor understanding.} We identified 374 videos that require contextual background knowledge and evaluated MLLMs under two settings: with and without the explicit provision of such knowledge.
+As shown in Table~\ref{tab:with_background}, MLLMs consistently achieve higher performance when background knowledge is provided under the Video+Audio setting.
+For instance, Qwen2.5-Omni attains a SentBERT and AutoDQ scores of 0.512 and 0.176 on the humor explanation with background knowledge, compared to 0.459 and 0.127 without.
+These findings suggest that while MLLMs implicitly encode multiple cultural contexts, their \emph{comprehension of humor is significantly enhanced by the explicit provision of background knowledge}, underscoring the central role of linguistic and knowledge-based cues in complex video humor understanding tasks.